-Join J&S Dance for an evening of Ballroom, Latin and Sequence dances every 1st and 3rd Friday of each month at the New Farnley Community Centre, Leeds.
+Join J&S Dance for an evening of mainly Sequence dancing on the first two Fridays of each month at New Farnley Community Centre, Leeds

-Your entrance fee includes entry to a free draw which takes place half-way through the evening.
-Prizes include a bottle of wine and some chocolates.
+Your entrance fee includes entry to a draw which takes place half-way through the evening

 Our dance programme is bringing together the best music from a collection of almost 60 CDs - that's nearly 1,300 tracks to choose from!
 The music that we play is from the original CDs and is of highest quality possible, no inferior copies here!
 Quality components deliver a rich and enjoyable listening and dancing experience, with a clear beat for dancing.
-For the geeks amongst us, the components are Numark NDX-500 player with pitch and tempo controls, Yamaha DBR-10 speaker, Shure PGA-48 microphone and Alto ZMX52 mixer.
+For the geeks amongst us, the components are a Numark player with pitch and tempo controls, Yamaha DBR-10 speakers, mixer and Sennheiser microphone.

 New Farnley Community Centre